hoytech/quadrable/README.md

 Trees may be pruned in various circumstances:

-* An application may only be concerned with the most recent observations and would like to save storage space by not storing entries older than a certain time period.
+* An application may only be concerned with the most recent records and would like to save storage space by not storing entries older than a certain time period.
 With pruning, this can be done without compromising the ability to interact with other entities, even if they have different retention policies.
 * Similarly, according to some application-level attribute, certain records may be no longer useful/needed (expired, account deactivated, etc).
 * An application may wish to remove/censor a particular leaf value without compromising the ability to interact with other entities with differing policies.